 With this in mind, allow at least 2 hours to visit the Vatican Museums and Sistine Chapel.

-A trip to the Vatican is always going to involve long queues, so it is advisable to arrive before opening hours, even with a skip the line ticket.
+A trip to the Vatican will always involve long queues, so it is advisable to arrive before opening hours, even with a skip the line ticket.

 Start your day at the Museums.
-Early in the morning, you will have a chance to enjoy the museums, leisurely and in relative peace.
+Early in the morning, you can enjoy the museums leisurely and in relative peace.

 Opening Hours of the Vatican Museums